bhartiy/learnsellacious/pages/21.template/01.introduction/docs.md

 3. You can manage the templates from here.
 a) You can edit your template by clicking on the template.<br>
-b) You can delete your template by clicking on the template.
+b) You can delete your template in joomla admin by going manage>>extentions>>manage select the template and click uninstall button.
 4. After changing the tenplate details click on the save button to save the details.